p2c2e/p2c2e.github.io/_posts/blog/2016-02-11-dell-install-linux-mint.md

 I have always been partial to Fedora - I have been using some flavor of RedHat on my personal machines since 1998 (when the my other main option of interest was Slackware - that will give you some perspective)

-Finally decided to go with one of either Fedora or Limux Mint.
+Finally decided to go with one of either Fedora or Linux Mint.
 While Fedora would have given me bleeding edge stuff and helped me with tinkering, I want to tke this opp to learn something new.
 With yum given way to dnf, I might as well learn apt-get/aptitude!
 Linux Mint Cinnamon was the choice

 ## Install Mint on 5558